 Medications and other therapies

 Eye medication.
-Eyedrops or ointments can help reduce the amount of fluid in your cornea.
+Saline (5% sodium chloride) eyedrops or ointments can help reduce the amount of fluid in your cornea.

 Soft contact lenses.
 These act as a covering to relieve pain.

 People who have surgery for advanced Fuchs' dystrophy can have much better vision and remain symptom-free for years afterward.
 Surgical options include: